 Successful export marketing in the DACH region starts with two things: Local knowledge and international experience.

-In today’s global economy, export marketing is crucial to many companies’ business success.
+In today’s global economy, export marketing is crucial for many companies’ business success.
 But developing your export marketing plan can prove tricky.
 Having worked for large internationals, SMEs, and startups, we know that every company has different requirements when going international.

 But one thing they all have in common: their international marketing for Germany and the other prosperous DACH markets needs to be based on understanding the interests of buyer groups.
 You can’t succeed if you don’t feel your customers in Germany, Austria, and Switzerland.